 Under ‘permalinks’ make sure that you have ‘post name’ selected.

-Another popular format is to use the month and date in the name, this would make urls appear as https://bloggerprosperity.com/2020/03/sample-post/.
+Another popular format is to use the month and date in the name, this would make URLs appear as https://valeolegalmarketing.com/2020/03/sample-post/.
 However, this also isn’t what we want.
 It’s important to keep links short and concise where possible.

 These categories can be structured.
 For example, you can have a travel category which contains different countries that you have articles about.
 Or, if you write about sports, you can have subcategories for every sport.